bandlab/Guide/using_chew/billing/subscriptions.md

 - Your subscription will be renewed and payment will be taken automatically at the end of every billing cycle (monthly from the date of your subscription)
 - Payment will be taken on the same calendar day each month (unless you change your subscription)
 - PAYG storage costs will be billed in arrears for the previous payment period's usage
-- PAYG storage costs do not include the £0.01 monthly cost listed on [the billing page](https://chew.tv/account/billing).
-The £0.01 is charged to check against an active card and allow us to store your payment details on file while we calculate your monthly PAYG storage costs
+- The £0.01 monthly cost listed on [the billing page](https://chew.tv/account/billing) charged to check against an active card and allow us to store your payment details on file while we calculate your monthly PAYG storage costs.
+At the end of your monthly billing cycle, we calculate your PAYG storage bill and deduct the £0.01 against your final monthly bill
 - Only saved shows count towards your PAYG storage bill
 - Shows must be explicitly saved by you in your [show management page](https://chew.tv/account/shows) in order to become chargeable (this storage will not be charged until a show has exceeded its free retention period, if applicable)
 - Saved shows can be unsaved at any time from the same show management page and removed from your PAYG storage bill